msu/csci-535-spring2022/README.md

 to calculate an overall letter grade (e.g., all HP=A+) for the assignment.
 This might take time to adjust to, but hopefully it takes the focus away from the grade itself and allows you to focus on learning the material.

+### Class Project

+The class project is open-form.
+The course project will be an opportunity for you to investigate a research topic in computational topology (broadly interpreted).
+This can take the form of investigating an application of topological (or geometric) techniques to understanding your data set of choice, or studying a computational problem in topology/geometry.
+The final project might take the form of a website (easy to make these days!), or a traditional paper, or something else appropriate for your topic.
+Be creative!

+The final presentations will be the last week of class (the week before finals).
+It is expected that you will touch base with me about your chosen topic on or before 12 April.

+Note: If your project overlaps with other classes or your paid research hours, please discuss with me.
+This is ok, but some line will need to be drawn to differentiate this course project from your other projects.
+And, approval from the other instructor / research adviser will need to be ensured.

 ### Policy on Collaboration